lovingl3tters/lovingl3tters/README.md

   - dni darkshippers, i will permhide. if i accidentally int with you, permhide me.

-  - please do not make inappropriate jokes/actions directed AT ME in safe servers. ***even if youre a friend.***
+  - im 18. please do not make inappropriate jokes/actions directed AT ME in safe servers, esp if youre a minor. ***even if youre a friend.***

   - I block and hide freely for my own comfort. feel free to do the same to me if applicable.
 </details>